telerik/ajax-docs/controls/orgchart/data-binding/simple-binding.md

 In order to support a simple, straight-forward binding to a self-referenced data, without complex relations such as groups, RadOrgChart supports 2 different kinds of binding, first of which we called **Simple Data Binding**.
-Second one is called **Group-Enabled Binding** (see the[Group-Enabled Binding]({%slug orgchart/data-binding/group-enabled-binding%}) article)
+Second one is called **Group-Enabled Binding** (see the [Group-Enabled Binding]({%slug orgchart/data-binding/group-enabled-binding%}) article)

 ##